drashland/website-v2/docs/sinco/v3.x/2_tutorials/3_page/7_selecting_elements.md

 In this tutorial, you will:

-- Create a headless browser instance; and
+- Create a headless browser instance;
-- Go to a website;
+- Go to a website; and
-- Query an element;
+- Query an element.

 Example selectors could be: